AdaCore/learn/books/SPARK_for_the_MISRA_C_Developer/chapters/05_initialization.rst

    }

-Detecting the violation of Rule 9.1 can be arbitrarily complex, as the program points corresponding to initialization and read can be separated by many calls and conditions.
-This rule is one of the undecidable ones, for which most MISRA-C checkers won't detect all violations.
+Detecting the violation of Rule 9.1 can be arbitrarily complex, as the program points corresponding to a variable's initialization and read can be separated by many calls and conditions.
+This is one of the undecidable rules, for which most MISRA C checkers won't detect all violations.

-In SPARK, the guarantee that all reads are to initialized data is provided by a part of the tool called `flow analysis`.
+In SPARK, the guarantee that all reads are to initialized data is enforced by the SPARK analysis tool, GNATprove, through what is referred to as `flow analysis`.
 Every subprogram is analyzed separately to check that it cannot read uninitialized data.
-To make this modular analysis possible, SPARK programs should respect the following
+To make this modular analysis possible, SPARK programs need to respect the following
 constraints:

 - all inputs of a subprogram should be initialized on subprogram entry

-- all outputs of a subprogram should be initialized on subprogram exit
+- all outputs of a subprogram should be initialized on subprogram return

-Hence, the SPARK analysis tool called GNATprove reports on the following code translated from C that function ``F`` might not always initialize output parameter ``P``:
+Hence, given the following code translated from C, GNATprove reports that function ``F`` might not always initialize output parameter ``P``:

 .. code:: ada prove_flow_button